pypa/packaging.python.org/source/installation.rst

    What to cover:

    1) Why virtualenv (what about pyenv? buildout?)
+   2) Why pick *one* installer to recommend? the rationale from PEP453
+   3) why pip?
+      - feature breakdown in the pip vs easy_install chart in the advanced section weighs in pip's favor
+      - Decoupled from packaging tools.
-   2) Why pip? the rationale from PEP453 (what easy_install bugs mentioned in PEP453 does pip address?)
+      - what easy_install bugs mentioned in PEP453 does pip address?

 Alternatives
 ------------